MohamedBechirMejri/nyutab/README.md

 ```

 - enable dev mode in your browser
-- drag build folder to your extensions page
+- drag the build folder to your extensions page